AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-vertical-report.md

     | ![](../../../images/eurd-web-vertical-reports-add-vertical-detail.png) | The **Vertical Details band** contains a table with a single column that is printed so many times as there are records in the report's data source. |
     | ![](../../../images/eurd-web-vertical-reports-add-vertical-total.png) | The **Vertical Total band** contains a table with a single column that has so many labels in cells as there are summary functions you specified for each field in the Report Wizard (only the sum function for each field in this demo). |

-## Set Up the Vertical Header band
+## Set Up the Vertical Header Band

 1. Drop the [Table](../use-report-elements/use-tables.md) control from the [Toolbox](../../report-designer-tools/toolbox.md) onto the Vertical Header band.